numandev1/react-native-compressor/README.md

 ) & {
   headers?: Record<string, string>;
   httpMethod?: UploaderHttpMethod;
+  getCancellationId?: (cancellationId: string) => void;
 };
 ```

 **Note:** some of the uploader code is borrowed from [Expo](https://github.com/expo/expo)
 I tested file uploader on this backend [Nodejs-File-Uploader](https://github.com/numandev1/nodejs-file-uploader)

+### Cancel Background Upload
+for cancellation Upload, there is two ways, you can use one of it
+- ##### cancelUpload: ( uuid?: string, shouldCancelAll?: boolean) => void
+  1. If we call without passing any param then it will remove the last pushed uploading
+  2. If you pass true as the second param then it will cancel all the uploading
+  3. if there is multiple files are uploading, and you wanna cancel specific uploading then you pass a specific video ID like this

+- ##### we can use [AbortController](https://github.com/facebook/react-native/blob/255fef5263afdf9933ba2f8a3dbcbca39ea9928a/packages/react-native/types/modules/globals.d.ts#L531) in backgroundUpload [Usage](#cancel-background-upload)
+  `const abortSignalRef = useRef(new AbortController());`

+  `abortSignalRef.current?.abort();`

 ### Download